LorenzoGuideri/Tetris/README.md

   - takes a World-state and moves a Piece down every second
 - AUXILIARY FUNCTIONS TO UPDATE WORLD-STATE DATA
   - all take a world-state and a value and insert the new value in the world-state
-    - should-quit
+    - update-should-quit
-    - should-spawn
+    - update-should-spawn
-    - is-paused
+    - updsate-is-paused
-    - falling-blocks
+    - updsate-falling-blocks
 - CAN-BLOCK-FALL?
 FUNCTION
   - takes a World-state, x and y coordinates and returns true if the Block (add1 y) at the coordinates x y in the Grid can fall
 - AUXILIARY FUNCTION: IS-BLOCK-EMPTY?